brainstomp/gusttracker/README.md

 linegraph.html - pulls it all together to show the graph with the winds and gusts data from the database.

 jquery.min.js - javascript library I found that lets me do some of the datapulls I need to make.
+You can download the latest version at https://jquery.com/download/

+chart.bundle.js - javascript library I found that lets me chart the data.
+You can download the latest version at https://github.com/chartjs/Chart.js/releases

 csc_awos_db_schema - the schema of the database I use to store the data.